ncordin/next-sqlite-admin/README.md

 - type utils to infer table type from field definition.
 - write a complete Getting started guide https://khalilstemmler.com/blogs/typescript/node-starter-project/
 - search in admin
+- set a password to the admin interface

 # Bugs